 (F) the fee letter referred to in clause (i) of the definition of AFee Letters@.

 Section 4.2 Conditions Precedent to Lenders= Obligations to Make Advances.
-The obligations of the Lenders to make the Advances available to the Trust under this Agreement comprising each Tranche other than the Hawaii Tranches are conditioned upon the satisfaction of the following conditions precedent:
+The obligations of the Lenders to make the Advances available to the Trust under this Agreement comprising each Tranche [other than the Hawaii II Tranches and the Hawaii I Tranches] are conditioned upon the satisfaction of the following conditions precedent:

 (a) The Agent shall have received the following items in all respects (except where otherwise specified) in form and substance reasonably satisfactory to the Agent by 12:00 noon on the Business Day prior to the applicable Drawdown Date or such other time as is agreed by the Agent: